nuno67gomes/RC/README.txt

     5.1.
 Run receiver and transmitter again
     5.2.
 Quickly move to the cable program console and press 0 for unplugging the cable, 2 to add noise, and 1 to normal 5.3.
 Check if the file received matches the file sent, even with cable disconnections or with noise

+TODO:
+X 1. llclose
+X 2. in link_layer.c start using struct LinkLayer
+  3. file name colision
+  4. printf either def DEGUG or write to a file
+  5. statistics